tricia2/stqa-html5/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/ehermanson/pen/KwKWEv.
+You can find this one at http://codepen.io/Tushkiz/pen/xqfsy.

- A design for a sign-up/login form using tabs and floating form labels.
+ Simple Login Form with Flat UI